aiidateam/aiida-tutorials/docs/sections/fundamentals/basics.md

 When running calculations that require an external code or run on a remote machine, a simple calculation function is no longer sufficient.
 For this purpose, AiiDA provides the `CalcJob` process class.

-To see all calculations available from your AiiDA packages and get information about them you can use the `verdi plugin` command.
+To see all calculations available from the AiiDA packages installed in your environment you can use the `verdi plugin` command.
-This tool is used for all plugin, so running `verdi plugin list` will just list all possible groups of plugins.
+This command can be used for all types of plugins, so running `verdi plugin list` will just list all possible groups of plugins.

 ```{code-block} console